tricalnikhil/tricalnikhil.github.io/about.md

 I love to code 💻.
 I enjoy working on tools.
 I'm a professional game developer 🎮.

-I'm passionate about Environmental 🌿 issues, LGBT 🌈 issues.
+I'm really passionate about Environmental 🌿 issues, LGBT 🌈 issues.

 Thank you for visiting my website.